 Powering the “advanced” Razer Blade 15 is Intel’s Core i7-8750H six-core processor.
 The Blade 15 has two storage configurations, including a 128GB SSD and a 1TB hard drive, or a 256GB SSD and a 2TB hard drive.
 Other ingredients include 16GB of system memory (upgradable to 32GB), a single-zone RGB illuminated keyboard, and a 65WHr battery.

-The RTX 20 Series models will be available Jan.
-29 for a starting price of $2,299.
+The RTX 20 Series models are availablefor a starting price of $2,299.

-This laptop provides a unique raised screen so don’t end up looking down for hours on end.
+This laptop provides a unique raised screen to offer some relief for those aching necks.
 The screen itself measures 15.6 inches diagonally, sporting a Full HD resolution at 144Hz and Nvidia’s G-Sync technology.
-Backing this display is an Intel Core i7 six-core processor and Nvidia’s RTX 2080 graphics chip.
+Backing this display is an Intel Core i7 six-core processor and – of course – Nvidia’s RTX 2080 graphics chip.

-Slated to arrive sometime this quarter, the refreshed Notebook Odyssey will have an aluminum “true metal” chassis and weigh around 5.2 pounds.
-Inside, it will have up to 16GB of system memory (2x 8GB), two NVMe PCIe SSD storage slots supporting up to 256GB each, one hard drive slot supporting up to 1TB, HDMI output, and more.
+The chassis boasts an aluminum “true metal” build and weighs around 5.2 pounds.
+Inside, it will offers up to 16GB of system memory (2x 8GB), two NVMe PCIe SSD storage slots supporting up to 256GB each, one hard drive slot supporting up to 1TB, HDMI output, and more.

 Those are our picks for the best laptops with RTX 2080, although there are a few other options available.
 We’ll update this post with new models once they are released.